Lion standing over a lamb representing the lamb who was slain

 Yet, rarely do I see this peculiar glory amongst His people.
 Too often, the Church majors in the majesty of Christ, while divorcing itself from His meekness.
 Just as dangerous, the Church will major in the meekness of Christ, while downplaying His majesty.
 Jesus is King of Kings and Lord of Lords.
 He's just a Lord who prefers the leper.

 Your view of Jesus largely dictates how you will respond to people.
 Those who elevate His majesty over and above His meekness tend to be harsh.
-They tend to be rigid and judgemental.
+They tend to be rigid and judgmental.

 Those who elevate His meekness over and above His majesty tend to be shallow.
 They tend to be dangerously utilitarian and pragmatic.